mayataka/mayataka/index.md

 ### Structure-exploiting Newton-type method for optimal control of switched systems
 This project proposes an efficient Newton-type algorithm for solving the optimal control problems of switches systems under a given switching sequence.
-The proposed method achieves: 1. fast convergence (a local convergence is guaranteed), 2. fast computational time per Newton-type iteration (linear time-complexity w.r.t. the horizon length).
+The proposed method achieves: 1. fast local convergence (a local convergence is guaranteed), 2. fast computational time per Newton-type iteration (linear time-complexity w.r.t. the horizon length).
 Numerical experiemnts shows that our mehtods can optimize the whole-body trajectory of complex robot motions in significant short times.

+- <u>S. Katayama</u>, T. Ohtsuka, "Structure-exploiting Newton-type method for optimal control of switched systems," [arXiv preprint arXiv:2112.07232](https://arxiv.org/abs/2112.07232).

+### Lifted contact dynamics for efficient optimal control of rigid body systems with contacts
+This project presents an lifting approach for optimal control of rigid body systems with contacts (e.g., legged robots).
+We lift the original optimization problem into a higher dimensional one to real the high nonlinearity while keeping the computational efficiency.
+Numerical results on whole-body optimal control of legged robots shows that the proposed method can reduce the computational time drastically in the presense of active constriants.

+- <u>S. Katayama</u>, T. Ohtsuka, "Lifted contact dynamics for efficient optimal control of rigid body systems with contacts," [arXiv preprint arXiv:2108.01781](https://arxiv.org/abs/2108.01781).

+### Efficient Riccati recursion for optimal control problems with pure-state equality constraints
+Riccati recursion algorithm is a well-known efficient algorithm both in MPC community and in robotics community (e.g., knwon as DDP or iLQR).
+One of its drawback is that it cannot pure-state equality constraints efficiently, which typically arise in robotic problems.
+We propose an efficient constraint-transoformation approach while a certain optilimality is guaranteed.
+The numerical results on whole-body optimal control of legged robots shows the efficiency of the proposed method.

+- <u>S. Katayama</u>, T. Ohtsuka, "Efficient Riccati recursion for optimal control problems with pure-state equality constraints," 2022 American Control Conference (ACC 2022) (accepted), [arXiv:2102.09731](https://arxiv.org/abs/2102.09731).

 ## Publications